Monday, July 22, 2024

 Think of a time you over-reacted.
 How did you feel?
 Why did you think you felt that way?
 Can you think of a time in your past when you felt the same way?
 What was similiar in the present situation that might have caused your brain to bring up the negative emotions?

-I hope this post has helped you recognize some things and if you enjoyed it, stay tuned for my new book "Ignite the Power Within: 10 Steps to Strengthen Your Spiritual Muscle".
+I hope this post has helped you recognize some things and if you enjoyed it and want to learn more, check out my new book "Ignite the Power Within: 10 Steps to Strengthen Your Spiritual Muscle".

 Healing is a process that takes time.
 Be gentle with yourself and ask others to be gentle with you.
 It is not easy to heal from emotional wounds.
 It takes courage and willingness so be proud of yourself for making the effort.